abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 ## Injecting Services in a Doctrine Repository

-Typically, entities are retrieved from repositories and repositories are provided by the entity manager.
+Typically, entities are retrieved from a repository and repositories are provided by the entity manager.
 In our case, the repository needs to be injected with dependencies.
 This is not a problem if you define your repositories as services and use them as regular services provided by the dependency injection container (using setter injection or a decorator, as described [here by Jurian